 Ratatouille is a frugal summer dish, but who wants to turn on the oven to cook it?
 Not me!
-That is why I cook all of the ingredients individually on the grill and then assemble it!
-I shared my recipe for Grilled Ratatouille on $5 Dinners tonight.
+That is why in the heat of the summer, I cook all of the vegetables individually on the grill and then assemble it!
+You can find my recipe for Grilled Ratatouille on $5 Dinners.

 When I grill small vegetables that can easily slip through the grill, I use a grilling tray.
 If you don’t have a grilling tray, you can use foil to grill your veggies like Rebecca at Loose Ends.
 Vegetables can take anywhere from 5 – 20 minutes to grill.
 I remove them as they become tender and place them on a covered dish to help retain heat.
 To speed up cooking time, place the cover on the grill while the veggies are cooking.

 Cut squash, eggplant, and potatoes 1/4 – 1/2 inch thick lengthwise, brush with oil, and cook directly on the grill 4 inches above coals.
 If I am cooking veggies with meat, I place the vegetables around the side so they are not directly over the coals which will flare up when the meat drips on them.
 If I am not cooking with meat, I cook the vegetables directly over the coals.
 They usually cook through in about 15 minutes.